We Are On Tour So WhatsApp ONLY: +61.402.222217 | Gday@AustralianCricketTours.com

-A favourite photo from Chennai, India, in 2004, the first thing that comes to mind as I look at this today is a 'conversation' I had with an Englishman at Old Trafford at the Ashes Test Match, during Australia's Cricket Tour Of England in 2019.
-Sitting down and getting my flag out, this bloke behind leaned forward stating;
+Looking at a favourite photo from Chennai on the Australian Cricket Tour To India 2004, the first thing that comes to mind today (May 2020) was a 'conversation' with an Englishman at Old Trafford during the Australian Ashes Cricket Tour Of England 2019.

 "That flag better not touch me!"